UltraStar-Deluxe/USDX/src/lib/midi/readme.txt

 Midi components
   TMidiFile, TMidiScope
-  TMidiIn and TMidiOut of david Churcher are included because they are used in the demo application
+  TMidiIn and TMidiOut of David Churcher are included because they are used in the demo application

 Freeware.